Towards Better Few-Shot and Finetuning Performance with Forgetful Causal Language Models: Main results

 \p{\ours works best with random ratio.} We evaluate the impact of mask ratio on \ours using SuperGLUE zero-shot benchmark.
 Table~\ref{tab:mask_ratio_study} presents the results of \ours with different mask ratios.
 Among them, sampling random ratio between $[0.0, 0.15]$ performs significantly better than other choices.
 Sampling mask ratios from $0.0$ to $0.1$ or $0.15$ perform generally better than using fixed mask ratio $0.1$ or $0.15$, indicating that fixed mask ratios could potentially introduce pre-training and inference gap, and sampling random mask ratio is a simple way to alleviate it.

-\p{Masking using mask tokens.} An alternative to the attention masking strategy used in \ours is replacing tokens with special \texttt{[mask]} token. \texttt{[mask]} token can indicate the position and number of masked tokens, which is more direct than inferring the information from position encoding.
-Using mask tokens is widely adapted in masked language modeling~\citep{devlin2018bert, liu2019roberta}.
-The results are shown in Table~\ref{tab:mask_vs_attention}.
-Interestingly, using mask tokens lead to slight performance degradation in zero- and few-shot experiments, and about the same results on finetuning experiments.
-We hypothesis that the performance drop is due to the train and inference gap caused by using \texttt{[mask]} token during training.
+\p{Using mask tokens instead of attention mask.} Alternative to \ours, a natural way of preventing future tokens from attending to past tokens is replacing tokens with a special \texttt{[mask]} token.
+Using mask tokens is widely adapted in masked language modeling~\citep{devlin2018bert, liu2019roberta}, and combining mask token with causal language modeling can be considered as a special case of UniLM~\cite{dong2019unified}.
+We perform an ablation study comparing \ours with mask token, and present the results in Table~\ref{tab:mask_vs_attention}.
+Using mask tokens lead to performance degradation in zero- and few-shot experiments, and about the same results on finetuning experiments.
+We hypothesis that the performance drop is due to the train and inference gap caused by introducing the \texttt{[mask]} token, which can negatively impact zero- and few-shot performance because the model is not finetuned to remove such gap.

-\p{Comparison with dropout.} Random masking can be seen as a special type of dropout applied only on the input sequence.
+\p{Comparison with dropout.} \ours random masking can be seen as a special type of dropout~\citep{Srivastava2014DropoutAS} applied only on the input sequence layer wisely by using attention masking.
 We note that general dropout and \ours are complementary in that they can be combined together.
 To compare random masking vs. dropout, we compare three models in Table~\ref{tab:dropout_study}: (1) PaLM, (2) PaLM with dropout rate 0.1, (3) \ours with fixed random ratio 0.1, and (4) \ours with fixed random ratio 0.1 and dropout rate 0.1.
-We see that using dropout during large language models pre-training is harmful, which aligns with findings from prior work~\citep{raffel2020exploring, chowdhery2022palm}.
-Similarly, apply dropout to \ours also decreases performance.
-In contrast, \ours random masking improves performance over PaLM, showing the effectiveness of performing the next token prediction task with randomly selected past tokens masked out.
+We see that using dropout during large language models pre-training is harmful, decreasing the score from 55.7 to 55.4, which aligns with findings from prior work~\citep{raffel2020exploring, chowdhery2022palm}.
+In contrast, combining dropout with \ours together can improve PaLM, improving the score 55.7 to 57.7, indicating that \ours and dropout are complementary techniques and we leave further studies of this as an interesting future work.
+We can see that using only \ours performs slightly better than combining dropout and \ours together, showing the effectiveness of \ours on performing the next token prediction task with randomly selected past tokens masked out.